redhat-documentation/vale-at-red-hat/README.md

 ## Getting started using Vale and the `red-hat` style

-1. For Linux and Mac I recommend [installing Homebrew](https://brew.sh/).
+1. For Linux and Mac I suggest [installing Homebrew](https://brew.sh/).

 1. [Install the Vale command line tool on your workstation](https://docs.errata.ai/vale/install).